TimGrt/Ansible-Best-Practices/docs/development/extending.md

 * conform to Ansible’s configuration and documentation standards ([*how to use your plugin*](https://docs.ansible.com/ansible/latest/dev_guide/developing_plugins.html#plugin-configuration-documentation-standards){:target="_blank"})

 Depending on the type of plugin you want to create, different considerations need to be taken, the next subsections give a brief overview with a small example.
 Always use the latest Ansible documentation for additional information.

+!!! tip
+    The usage of the FQCN for your Plugin is mandatory!

 ### Filter plugins